 - In a classroom: With our in-class curriculum, a group of students during class, led by a teacher

 - As part of another youth/ed program: use our guidebook as a plug-in to part of an existing program--for individual or group of students who are participants in programs run by our collaborative partners

-- By individual students developing/sharing an idea on their own or with a partner
+- By individual students working with partners to develop/share an idea on their own or with a partner

 Is the program free?